 August 02, 2009

-The world is filled with hearsay.
-A rumor here, a speculation there – everything revolves around half-truths and misinformation, and frankly, I’m fed up with it.
+The world is full of hearsay.
+A rumor here, speculation there, everything revolves around half-truths and misinformation.
+Honestly, I’m fed up with it.
 Don’t believe anything that hasn’t been scientifically verified.

 What is Science?